jhicksdev/oecd_rankings/README.md

 ## Data Calculation

-The scores in the `data.csv` file have been normalized to values between 0 and 1.
+During the calculation process, the scores in the `data.csv` file will be normalized to values between 0 and 1.
 This normalization allows for a standardized comparison across different datasets.
 The normalization is done using the following formula:

 ```python
 normalized_score = (original_score - worst_score) / (best_score - worst_score)
 ```

-This process ensures that all scores are on a common scale, making it easier to compare different countries across various metrics such as human development, safety, happiness, etc.
+This process ensures that all scores are on a common scale, making it easier to compare different countries across various metrics such as human development, safety, happiness, etc. By using normalized scores, the project can provide a more accurate and fair comparison of how each OECD member country excels in different areas.

-**NOTE:** The normalization process has been done manually using third-party software unrelated to this project.
-The normalized scores are then used in this project to generate the final rankings and results.

-By using normalized scores, the project can provide a more accurate and fair comparison of how each OECD member country excels in different areas.

-## Prerequisites

-- Python 3.6 or higher
-- Internet connection (for fetching country data)

 ## Usage